aiven/aiven-docs/docs/products/opensearch/howto/restore_opensearch_backup.md

 4. Fill in the required details, select the cloud provider, region, and service plan, then click **Create fork**.

-5. Once the new service is running, change your application\'s connection settings to point to it and power off the original service.
+5. Once the new service is running, change your application's connection settings to point to it and power off the original service.